 - Minimum viable product (MVP) development: If there is a requirement to rapidly establish a foundation and build an application with time being the major constraint, Flutter offers developers a variety of tools and techniques to achieve a lot without having to invest much time in development.
 If there is a scenario involving the rapid development of prototypes, then Flutter is known to have a higher hand.

-- Quick get-go: Flutter is extremely easy to set up and get going even on moderately spec’d hardware.
-It does not require any sort of state-of-the-art systems to run efficiently.
+- Quick get-go: Flutter is extremely easy to set up and get going even on moderately spaced hardware.
+It does not require any sort of state-of-the-art system to run efficiently.
 With Flutter still being a new framework, it has a lot more things to offer for sure.

-Next up on this Flutter vs Kotlin blog, I am sure you have this question – Kotlin or Flutter?
-Well, check out the following section and see if you can find what is right for you.
+Next up on this Flutter vs Kotlin blog, I am sure you would wonder which is the better one.
+Kotlin or Flutter?
+Well, check out the following section and see if you can find the answer.

 Kotlin vs Flutter